Unboxed-Software/solana-course/content/interact-with-wallets.md

 One of the most widely used software wallets in the Solana ecosystem is [Phantom](https://phantom.app).
 Phantom supports a few of the most popular browsers and has a mobile app for connecting on the go.
 You’ll likely want your decentralized applications to support multiple wallets, but this course will focus on Phantom.

-## Solana’s Wallet-Adapter
+## Solana’s WalletAdapter

-Solana’s Wallet-Adapter is a suite of libraries you can use to simplify the process of supporting wallet browser extensions.
+Solana’s Wallet Adapter is a suite of modular packages you can use to simplify the process of supporting wallet browser extensions.

-Solana’s Wallet-Adapter comprises multiple modular packages.
 The core functionality is found in `@solana/wallet-adapter-base` and `@solana/wallet-adapter-react`.

-There are also packages that provide components for common UI frameworks.
+Additional packages provide components for common UI frameworks.
 In this lesson and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.

-Finally, there are packages that are adapters for specific wallets, including Phantom.
-You can use `@solana/wallet-adapter-wallets` to include all of the supported wallets, or you can choose a specific wallet package like `@solana/wallet-adapter-phantom`.
+Finally, some packages are adapters for specific wallet apps.
+These are now no longer necessary in most cases - see below.

 ### Install Wallet-Adapter Libraries

-When adding wallet support to an existing react app, you start by installing the appropriate packages.
+When adding wallet support to an existing React app, you start by installing the appropriate packages.
 You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`.
 If you plan to use the provided react components, you'll also need to add `@solana/wallet-adapter-react-ui`.

-All wallets that support [wallet standard](https://github.com/wallet-standard/wallet-standard) are supported out of the box, and nearly all current Solana wallets support wallet standard.
-However if you wish to add support for any wallets that don't support the standard, add a package for them.
+All wallets that support the [Wallet Standard](https://github.com/wallet-standard/wallet-standard) are supported out of the box, and all the popular Solana wallets support the Wallet Standard.
+However, if you wish to add support for any wallets that don't support the standard, add a package for them.

 ```
 npm install @solana/wallet-adapter-base \